demarley/figment/README.md

 I don't have any prior experience with [Julia](https://julialang.org/), so this is also a way for me to experiment with the language and develop some computer science skills.
-The `julia/` notebooks are designed to work on [JuliaBox](https://juliabox.com/).
+The `*/julia/` notebooks are designed to work on [JuliaBox](https://juliabox.com/).

-_NB: At the moment it seems JuliaBox supports Julia 0.6 while I have Julia 1.0 downloaded to my local machine.
-There may be unintended incompatibilities._
+_NB: There may be unintended incompatibilities based on what packages JuliaBox lets you download versus what I have available locally._

 ## Projects

 ### Housing Prices

-The kaggle housing prices [challenge]() is being explored with a different set of notebooks in both `python` and `julia`.
+The kaggle housing prices [challenge](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) is being explored with a different set of notebooks in both `python` and `julia`.

 #### Notebooks